girlwithglasses/IMG-ProPortal/proportal/docs/Configuration.md

       WHEN lower(taxon_display_name) LIKE 'prochlorococcus%' THEN
         CASE
           WHEN taxon.domain = 'Bacteria' THEN 'pro'
           WHEN taxon.domain = 'Viruses'  THEN 'pro_phage'
         END
       WHEN lower(taxon_display_name) LIKE 'synechococcus%' THEN
         CASE
-          WHEN taxon.domain = 'Bacteria' AND ecosystem_type = 'Marine' THEN 'syn'
+          WHEN taxon.domain = 'Bacteria' AND lower(ecosystem_type) = 'marine' THEN 'syn'
           WHEN taxon.domain = 'Viruses' THEN 'syn_phage'
         END
       WHEN ( lower(ecosystem_subtype) = 'marginal sea' OR lower(ecosystem_subtype) = 'pelagic') THEN
         CASE
           WHEN taxon.domain = 'Bacteria' THEN 'other'
           WHEN taxon.domain = 'Viruses'  THEN 'other_phage'
         END
     END
    WHEN genome_type = 'metagenome' AND lower(ecosystem_type) = 'marine' THEN genome_type